 Summative: Comment should be made on ManageBac and seesaw, parents contacted by classroom teacher.
-Grade will still be issued for task only if students and parents sign a contract regarding steps the student will take to avoid further late assignments.
+Grades will still be issued for tasks only if students and parents sign a contract regarding steps the student will take to avoid further late assignments.
 Appropriate Coordinator notified.

 > 4 Days

 3rd or more occurrences in a school year